DeepSolo++: Let Transformer Decoder with Explicit Points Solo for Multilingual Text Spotting: Abstract

 \section{Abstract}

-\justifying End-to-end text spotting aims to integrate scene text detection and recognition into a unified framework.
+{ End-to-end text spotting aims to integrate scene text detection and recognition into a unified framework.
 Dealing with the relationship between the two sub-tasks plays a pivotal role in designing effective spotters.
 Although Transformer-based methods eliminate the heuristic post-processing, they still suffer from the synergy issue between the sub-tasks and low training efficiency.
-In this paper, we present \textbf{DeepSolo}, a simple DETR-like baseline that lets a single \textbf{De}coder with \textbf{E}xplicit \textbf{P}oints \textbf{Solo} for text detection and recognition simultaneously and efficiently.
+Besides, they overlook the exploring on multilingual text spotting which requires an extra script identification task.
+In this paper, we present \textbf{DeepSolo++}, a simple DETR-like baseline that lets a single \textbf{De}coder with \textbf{E}xplicit \textbf{P}oints \textbf{Solo} for text detection, recognition, and script identification simultaneously.
 Technically, for each text instance, we represent the character sequence as ordered points and model them with learnable explicit point queries.
 After passing a single decoder, the point queries have encoded requisite text semantics and locations, thus can be further decoded to the center line, boundary, script, and confidence of text via very simple prediction heads in parallel.
 Furthermore, we show the surprisingly good extensibility of our method, in terms of character class, language type, and task.
-On the one hand, DeepSolo not only performs well in English scenes but also masters the Chinese transcription with complex font structure and a thousand-level character classes.
-On the other hand, based on the extensibility of DeepSolo, we launch \textbf{DeepSolo++} for multilingual text spotting, making a further step to let Transformer decoder with explicit points solo for multilingual text detection, recognition, and script identification all at once.
+On the one hand, our method not only performs well in English scenes but also masters the transcription with complex font structure and a thousand-level character classes, such as Chinese.
+On the other hand, our DeepSolo++ achieves better performance on the additionally introduced script identification task with a simpler training pipeline compared with previous methods.
 Extensive experiments on public benchmarks demonstrate that our simple approach achieves better training efficiency compared with Transformer-based models and outperforms the previous state-of-the-art.
-For example, on ICDAR 2019 ReCTS for Chinese text, DeepSolo boosts the 1-NED metric to a new record of 78.3\%.
+For example, on ICDAR 2019 ReCTS for Chinese text, our method boosts the 1-NED metric to a new record of 78.3\%.
 On ICDAR 2019 MLT, DeepSolo++ achieves absolute 5.5\% H-mean and 8.0\% AP improvements on joint detection and script identification task, and 2.7\% H-mean gains on end-to-end spotting.
-In addition, DeepSolo and DeepSolo++ are also compatible with line annotations, which require much less annotation cost than polygons.
-The code is available at \url{https://github.com/ViTAE-Transformer/DeepSolo}.
+In addition, our models are also compatible with line annotations, which require much less annotation cost than polygons.
+The code is available at \href{https://github.com/ViTAE-Transformer/DeepSolo}{DeepSolo}. }